What does character mean to you? How would you define it? And perhaps most importantly, what role does character play in your agency or organization?

 To some, character is a part of personality – something you’re born with or has been shaped at an early age.
 But Ray Nash has an alternative premise: that character can be trained – just as you would do firearms training or learn how to do paperwork.

-Be sure to join us Feb 6 when Ray shares how to build a culture of character by:
+Join us for this recorded webinar, when Police Dynamics Institute’s Ray Nash shares how to build a culture of character by:

 - Gaining a new vocabulary

 - Making the “character connection” by recognizing the qualities that produce high achievement

 Justice Clearinghouse Editors: Your webinar is specifically about character and the role that plays in law enforcement activities.
 Tell us a little bit about what you mean by “character?”
 How is it related to law enforcement (and leadership for that matter?)

 Ray Nash: Character has been defined many ways.
 One that’s made the rounds is: “Character is what you would do if no one was looking.”
 I like to add “and if you don’t think you will get caught!”
 But the definition I like to use in our training is: “the inward motivation to do the right thing, regardless of the circumstances… and regardless of the costs.”
 Character is about consistency.
 Trust is built when we can predict someone’s reaction no matter the circumstances.
 In other words, they should be the same person when they are under stress as when they are not under stress.
 They should be the same whenever confronted with challenges or temptations.
 And it often costs us something to do the right thing.
 Many of us have paid that price many times.
 Doing the right thing might cost you a relationship, a reputation, a promotion, a job, or a court case.
 But choosing to do the right thing consistently over a period of time is what gives us a reputation for being a man or a woman of character.

 And my definition of a hero is someone who has cultivated

 and integrated a unique set of virtues in their life

 that lie right under the surface,